A miscarriage is the loss of an embryo or fetus before the 20th week of pregnancy. The medical term for miscarriage is spontaneous abortion.

 There are two classes of miscarriage.
 One class is known as sporadic miscarriage.

 Williams said the vast majority of sporadic miscarriages occur because the embryo receives an abnormal number of chromosomes.
-This genetic glitch happens during fertilization, when the egg and sperm unite, and this makes it difficult for the embryo to grow or survive.
+This genetic error may happen during fertilization, when the egg and sperm unite, and this makes it difficult for the embryo to grow or survive.

 "A woman's body is functioning in a healthy way when it stops the pregnancy," Williams said.

 The second class of miscarriage is known as recurrent pregnancy loss.
 This refers to a woman who has had two or more miscarriages, according to a recently redefined definition by the American Society for Reproductive Medicine.
 Recurrent pregnancy loss occurs in up to 5 percent of couples attempting to conceive.

 Williams said women who have recurrent miscarriages typically have no problem getting pregnant, and they often seem to be having a healthy, normal pregnancy, but they keep miscarrying.
 To figure out the reason for repeat miscarriages, a woman suffering from the condition needs to undergo testing and see a specialist, who will try to determine a possible cause.